 Menu Highlights and Specials

-Regularly showcase your menu items, especially seasonal specials or chef's recommendations.
-Create anticipation around new dishes and explain the inspiration behind them.
-Include details about ingredients, preparation methods, or the story behind the dish.
+Show off your menu items often, especially seasonal specials or the chef's picks.
+Build anticipation around new dishes and explain what inspired them.
+Include details on ingredients, preparation methods, or the story behind the dish.

-Consider creating content series like "Monday Menu Spotlight" or "Chef's Special Stories" to maintain consistency and give your audience something to look forward to.
+Consider content series like "Monday Menu Spotlight" or "Chef's Special Stories".
+These keep you consistent and give your audience something to look forward to.

 Customer Experience Focus